michauhl/RBPBench/README.md

 In this example, we have two RBPs and two peak calling methods to compare, resulting in 2 method comparisons (one for RBP `PUM1`, one for RBP `PUM2`).
-Thus, a method comparison statistics table and a Venn digram is created for each RBP in the HTML report file.
+Thus, a method comparison statistics table and a Venn diagram is created for each RBP in the HTML report file.
-The table contains the following column metrics (extracted from the input RBP hit statistics files):
+The table contains the following column metrics (extracted from the input folder RBP hit statistics files):

 | Column name | Description |